connect-midhunr/rossmann-sales-prediction/README.md

 ## 📘: Conclusion

 The following conclusions were drawn from Modelling:
-<li>The model built using XGBoost algorithm gives unusually high accuracy.
-This may lead to overfitting.
-Therefore, it is advisable to not use this model.</li>
-<li>Among the remaining, the model built using decision tree algorithm is the most accurate one.
+<li>The model built using decision tree algorithm is the most accurate one.
 This can be attributed to higher number of categorical features in the data.</li>
 <li>Decision tree based algorithms are slightly more accurate than linear regression based algorithms.</li>

 ## :scroll: Credits